aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 retention.
 Database FITS and diagnostic role links continue to use the normal indi-allsky FITS expiration behavior.

-## Operator workflow
+## User workflow

 1. Confirm that the ASI676MC actually produces the purple-frame failure.
 2. Enable purple-frame handling and leave Exclude Only enabled.
-3. Choose either low-disk diagnostic FITS or temporary standard FITS saving for every image.
+3. Prefer low-disk diagnostic FITS.
+Leave standard FITS off unless they are independently wanted; use temporary standard FITS saving for every image only when diagnostics do not catch the purple frame.
 Enable preceding-frame caching only when the additional memory and disk use are acceptable.
 4. Collect several purple events across at least two exposure levels.
-5. Open **Tools > ASI676MC Calibration** as a user who can save Config.
+5. Open **Tools > ASI676MC Calibration** as a user who can save settings on the Config page.
 6. Discover saved FITS or select a multi-file upload.
 7. If preliminary threshold suggestions appear, verify the populations, apply or manually edit only the recommended detection fields, reset the tool, and